mitsuba-renderer/drjit/src/python/docstr.rst

            target=data_compact_2,
            value=data_2,
            index=my_index, # <-- oops, reusing my_index in another kernel.
-           mask=active     #     This raises an exception.
+           active=active     #     This raises an exception.
        )

     To get the above code to work, you will need to evaluate ``my_index`` at the